 Find the latest event information at www.luthersem.edu/rethinking/

-- Adam Copeland, Director of Stewardship Leadership, Luther Seminary
+- Adam Copeland, Director of the Center for Stewardship Leaders at Luther Seminary